The Nailed Method

 Continue to cut your way through the rest of book.
 Repeat Steps 6, 7, and 8.
 Cut all 4 sides, turn over the pages that are done, rubber-band them to the cover, and discard the cut paper in the middle.
 Do this all the way down to the wood.

-Lift the book off the wood and follow the Basic Instructions to finish it.
+Lift the book off the wood and follow the Hand-made Method instructions to finish it.

 With the last pages cut, the book is free of the nails.
-Resume following the Basic Instructions at Step 12.
+Resume following the Hand-made Method at Step 12.